 In this kind of weather, a regular 3-season tent is not going to serve you right.
 You need something heavier and more appropriate.

 An extremely cold weather tent is made with a heavy duty fabric than a summer or a fall camping tent.
 The reason for this is that it will have to withstand much more than these tents.

 There will be sleet – you can count on that.
 Thus, this tent is designed to lat all snow and water slide down.
 That way, nothing sticks on the tent to make an already cold situation even worse.

 10 Tips to buy the best cold weather tents

 When looking for the best cold weather tents, this is not the time for you to carry a family cabin tent.
-You want a done shaped tent as it will allow debris, snow and water to slide down the roof.
+You want a dome tent as it will allow debris, snow and water to slide down the roof.

 A cabin style tent would collect all that snow on its roof and would eventually collapse.
 At the same time, not every dome tent for cold weather can withstand the pressure of the snow.
 A cold weather tent that will be used in the snow is made with that in mind.